Everest base camp (EBC) Trek,Nepal

 • All private transportation.

-• There Time Meals a day Breakfast, Lunch, Dinner during the trek.
+• There Time Meals a day Breakfast, Lunch, Dinner during the trek with cup of tea in the morning.

 • Tea house accommodation during the trek